MLH-Fellowship/Social-BERTerfly/README.md

 - Wait around 15 seconds for the model to load.
 - Visit the application at `http://127.0.0.1:5000/` and enjoy exploring various personality traits for you and your following!

 Note : Make sure to click on Submit button first to fetch the tweets and results.
-After the personality type is displayed on the landing page, click on Go to Dashboard to for detailed analysis.
+After the personality type is displayed on the landing page, click on Go to Dashboard for detailed analysis.

 ### Start contributing! 📣